venoajie/my-ai-assistant/docs/prompting_guide.md

     *   **Bad:** `ai --persona domains/programming/csa-1 "So, I was looking at our database code, and I think it's a bit slow.
 Maybe we could make it better?
 I was thinking about connection pooling..."`

 *   **DO Use the `<ACTION>` Tag and Two-Stage Workflow for Any Changes.**
     For any task that modifies files or Git, you **MUST** use the `--output-dir` flag.
-To make your intent clear to both the system and the AI, you **SHOULD** wrap your core objective in `<ACTION>` tags.
+The system will automatically warn you if your prompt contains risky keywords (such as {{RISKY_KEYWORDS_LIST}}) without this flag.
 This is the standardized pattern for declaring a high-risk operation.
     *   **Best Practice:**
         ```bash
         ai --persona domains/programming/csa-1 --output-dir ./my_run \